 In 2017 I turned what I learned about grinding whole grain wheat flour and baking with it into a book called the Grain Mill Baking Get-Started Guide: Recipes and Techniques for Confident Whole Grain Baking.
 I would love for more people to discover how delicious homemade flour is, but it’s not easy to convert a lot of recipes to this type of flour.
 I filled this book with tips and basic, go-to recipes to help bakers get some whole grain “wins” and feel confident to experiment more.
 I have lots of posts about using a grain mill to bake delicious things at grainmillbaking.com.

 In 2019 I turned a curiosity about the idea of being a virtual assistant into a full-fledged pursuit.
 It’s something I’d been circling around for a few years, and finally got inspired to give it a go.
-And I’m loving it!
-It’s a good blend of my skills and talents, and feels like an obvious fit for me now that I’m doing it.
-I specialize in working with independent designers since that’s my own background and I’m familiar with what a designer needs to do their work.
-My big goal is to help increase their focus on high-value work (Deep Work by Cal Newport has been hugely influential in my approach).
-You can read more about my VA services here.
+I loved this work because it was a good blend of my skills and talents.
+My big goal was to help increase their focus on high-value work (Deep Work by Cal Newport has been hugely influential in my approach).

 I celebrate the intentional, structured, and methodical.
 Balance, cute animals, and chocolate + peanut butter make me happy.